1994 South African general election: Political violence

 Prior to the political transition, South Africa suffered from serious internal political violence, which intensified following the government's announcement of the negotiation process in 1990.
 Political violence was perpetrated by various actors, including the state, anti-apartheid groups, bantustan authorities, Zulu supporters of the Inkatha Freedom Party and pro-apartheid white supremacist groups.

+Following de Klerk's speech in which he announced political reform, members of the far-right responded by attacking the British embassy in Pretoria and murdering a black civilian in Klerksdorp on 5 February 1990.
+On 4 March, military officer Oupa Gqozo overthrew the government of President-for-Life Lennox Sebe in the bantustan of Ciskei in a military coup, prompting two days of rioting which resulted in the South African government deploying troops to quell the unrest.

 Conduct

+Two days before the election, a car bomb exploded in Johannesburg, killing nine people.
+The day before the elections, another one went off, injuring 13.